I investigated the conditions under which "CSV (for FAQ data)" is semantically searched in Vertex AI Search

 DISABLED |

-It seems that searching alongside a data store that supports semantic search (like a website with Advanced indexing) causes semantic search to extend to the structured data store as well.
-However, simply adding a website data store with 0 documents didn't enable it, suggesting that the presence of a data store with indexed documents is necessary.
+It appears that semantic search is spreading to structured data stores when searched together with data stores that support semantic search, such as website (Advanced indexing) data stores.
+However, simply adding a website data store with 0 documents didn't enable it, so the presence of a data store with indexed documents seems necessary.

 Here's a summary of the test results: